diarmidmackenzie/key-bindings/README.md

 Particular limitations to note:

-- The component detects keypresses when the key is pressed down.
-It does not generate any further events when the key is released, and it also doesn't generate any additional events if the key is held down for a long time.
 - The component includes some code to handle Proxy controls:

   - This should allow you to connect input devices from your desktop to your mobile phone with WebRTC, using ProxyControls.js.
   - This code was inherited from keyboard-controls.js.
 However this function is untested, and I have no idea whether or not it will work.
-- No distribution by CDN, NPM etc.  I don't yet have a minified version of the code available.
+- No distribution by NPM yet.